Leadership

 Gerry graduated from the University of Florida with a bachelor’s degree in mechanical engineering in 1996 and from Clemson University with a master’s degree in mechanical engineering in 1998, after completing his thesis within the motorsports program.

 Prior to joining MERC in 2003, Gerry spent 5 years as an automotive test engineer working for Delphi Automotive Systems and then INA USA.
-From 2003 to 2018, Gerry supported a variety of MERC efforts including ground support; fixed and rotary wing aircraft maintenance; nondestructive inspection development; corrosion studies; mechanical and aerospace design; industrial engineering; structural testing; reliability engineering; and ergonomics.
+From 2003 to 2018, Gerry supported a variety of MERC efforts including ground support, fixed and rotary wing aircraft maintenance, nondestructive inspection development, corrosion studies, mechanical and aerospace design, industrial engineering, structural testing, reliability engineering, and ergonomics.
 His experience includes working with the C-130, HH-60, UH-1N, TH-1H, E-8 Joint STARS (JSTARS), F-15, ground support equipment, WR-ALC maintenance operations, and various commercial aerospace companies.

 In 2018, Gerry accepted an automotive engineering opportunity with the Blue Bird Corporation as the Director of Government Specifications and Testing.
 He supported a team of engineers and technical specialists responsible for state and federal regulation compliance, recall administration, litigation investigations, prototype fabrication, and certification testing.
+He rejoined MERC in 2021 as a Technical Director.

 Strunk headshot